jirutka/ssh-ldap-pubkey/README.md

 [![version](https://img.shields.io/pypi/v/ssh-ldap-pubkey.svg?style=flat)](https://pypi.python.org/pypi/ssh-ldap-pubkey)

-This project provides an utility to manage SSH public keys stored in LDAP and also a script for OpenSSH server to load authorized keys from LDAP.
+This project provides an utility to manage SSH public keys stored in LDAP and also a script for OpenSSH server to load authorized keys from LDAP, in addition to those in `~/.ssh/authorized_keys`.

 Why?